lino-framework/cg/docs/hp.rst

     Makes the sites on the server available to :term:`end users <end user>` via public or local network.

-  Server operator
+  server operator

     Operates a given :term:`Lino server`.

     Takes care for the reliable operation of the sites on a given server.

-  Release notes
+  release notes

       A document which describes the changes introduced by a new version of an application.

-  Data migration
+  data migration

       The work of adapting the data of a :term:`Lino site` when upgrading the application software.

-  End-user testing
+  end-user testing

       The part of testing which can be delegated to selected :term:`end users
       <end user>`.

-  Server administrator
+  server administrator

     Installs and maintains the system software on a given :term:`Lino server`.